Should you get pregnant in a pandemic? Women are weighing the risks

 COVID-19’s impact on pregnant women

 A person’s immune system is suppressed during pregnancy to insure it doesn’t attack the fetus.
 As such, pregnant people are susceptible to a host of illness, including respiratory infections.
-Still, early research has been foggy on whether pregnant people suffer substantially more from COVID-19 than the general population.
+Still, early research on COVID-19 and pregnancy can feel foggy for those considering conceiving.
 In June, the CDC conducted a large analysis of pregnant American women with COVID-19 and found they were more likely to be hospitalized and entered into intensive care than nonpregnant women.
 In particular, it found that Black and Hispanic pregnant women were more likely to contract COVID-19 than their white counterparts.
 However, it did not specify whether hospitalizations were because of COVID-19 symptoms or because of the pregnancy or delivery.

 In a study out of Paris, roughly half of a cohort of 100 pregnant women with COVID-19 were hospitalized for close monitoring or oxygen.
 Of those, only 10% had severe symptoms and required intensive care.
 The remaining women were observed remotely with daily calls from their obstetrician.
 But the study was small and researchers acknowledge the obstetric units they were observing tended to have higher risk pregnancies.